-Speaker: The motion is in order.
-To the principle of the Bill.
-Question has been called.
-All those in favour?
-Opposed?
+Speaker: Question has been called.
+All those in favour.
+Opposed.
 The motion is carried and Bill 19 is referred to the Standing Committee on Legislation.

 Second Reading of Bills.
 I recognize the Minister of Human Resources, Ms. Nakashuk.

 Bill 20 - An Act to Amend the Public Service Act - Second Reading

 Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker. (interpretation ends) I move, seconded by the Hon.
+Margaret Nakashuk (interpretation): Thank you, Mr.

+Speaker. (interpretation ends) I move, seconded by the Hon.
 Member for Quttiktuq, that Bill 20, An Act to Amend Public Service Act, be read for the second time.